SuborbitalPigeon/chapter_image/text/image.md

   0 & 0         & 1 \\
 \end{bmatrix}
 $$
-where $\phi$ is the shear
+where $\phi$ is the shear angle.

 ### Combined transforms

 As has been mentioned previously, it is possible to combine all the above operations into a single matrix transform, known as an *affine transform*.
-By chaining these simple transforms together, a combined transform matrix can be [@vanderwalt_scikitimage_2014]:
+By chaining these simple operations together, the combined transform matrix can be [@vanderwalt_scikitimage_2014]:

 $$
 T =